 News and Notes for Tonight’s WWE RAW Episode

-Stay tuned for updates on tonight’s RAW and be sure to join us for live coverage at 8pm ET.
+Stay tuned for updates on tonight’s show and be sure to join us for live coverage at 8pm ET.

 Follow Marc on Twitter at @this_is_marc.
 Send any news, tips or corrections to us by clicking here.